Ebenezer Goddard

 Ebenezer Goddard (10 March 1816, Ipswich–19 October 1882, Ipswich) was an Ipswich engineer, businessman and politician.
 He worked for Ipswich Gas Company for many years and was Mayor of Ipswich three times: 1857-1858, 1865-1866 and 1872-1873.
+In his capacity as mayor he laid the foundation stone for the current Ipswich Town Hall on 18 April 1866.

 Early life

 Ebenezer was the son of Daniel Poole Goddard and his wife Lucy Haill.
 His father joined the committee of the Ipswich Gas Company in 1826, and subsequently became secretary and engineer of this organisation.
 Ebenezer attended school in Halesworth, Suffolk before starting an apprenticeship with J R and A Ransome.
 After successfully completing this he moved to Deptford where he worked for the General Steam Navigation Company.
 However, when his fellow workers complained that his apprenticeship was not appropriate for the work involved – and threatened a strike unless he was dismissed, he was transferred to their locomotive repair workshop in Maidenhead.
 After expanding his experience there, he then moved to Maudslay, Sons and Field, where it was planned he would run a piece of machinery being sold to the Turkish government to be used to print banknotes in their mint at the beginning of the Tanzimât Era.
 However the plan fell through and Goddard remained in England.